 - ensure you receive an apology, where this is appropriate;

 - identify what we can do to make sure the problem does not happen again.

 We hope that, if you have a problem, you will make use of our practice complaints procedure.
 We believe this will provide the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
-However, this does not affect your right to complain to the Dental Complaints Service, if you feel you cannot raise your complaint with us or you are dissatisfied with the result of our investigation.
-If you wish further advice you should contact:
+However, if you feel that the matter remains unresolved or that you cannot raise the complaint with us, you may address your complaint to;

 o The Dental Complaints Service, The Lansdowne Building, 2 Lansdowne Road, Croydon, Greater London CR9 2ER (Telephone: 08456 120 540) for complaints about private treatment

 o The General Dental Council, 37 Wimpole Street, London, W1M 8DQ (Telephone: 0845 222 4141), the dentists’ regulatory body for complaints about professional misconduct